Solving Two-Stage Stochastic Programs with Endogenous Uncertainty via Random Variable Transformation: Description of the Method and its Statistical Estimators

-In Algorithm~\ref{alg:saa}, we detail the SAA method.
-The $\hat{v}_N^j$ is the value of the optimal solution $\hat{x}_N^j$ of the SAA problem $j \in \mathcal{M}=\{1,\ldots,M\}$, which has $N$ samples.
-Moreover, Appendix~\ref{app:saa-estimators} details the calculation of the estimators returned by this algorithm (Line 7).
-Finally, for the sake of clarity, we simplified the SAA in Algorithm~\ref{alg:saa}.
+We detail the {\SAA} method in Algorithm~\ref{alg:saa}.
+We define $M$ different instances of the transformed {\SAA} Program~\eqref{Prog:saa}, each with $N$ independent scenarios.
+Moreover, the scenarios from distinct instances are also independently generated.
+The $\hat{v}_N^j$ is the value of the optimal solution $\hat{x}_N^j$ of the transformed {\SAA} instance $j \in \mathcal{M}=\{1,\ldots,M\}$.
+For the sake of clarity, we simplified the {\SAA} method in Algorithm~\ref{alg:saa}.
 In practice, $M$, $N$, and/or $N{'}$ should be increased and Algorithm~\ref{alg:saa} repeated as long as the obtained variances are large.
-Moreover, the $M$ instances of the SAA program and the evaluation problem to select the solution $\overline{x}$ are solved sequentially.
+Additionally, the $M$ instances of the transformed {\SAA} program and the evaluation problem to select the solution $\overline{x}$ (Steps~1 and~2 of Algorithm~\ref{alg:saa}, respectively) are solved sequentially.
+The conduction of the validation analyses in Step~3 of the algorithm is applicable when the transformed Program~\eqref{Prog:transformed} has relatively complete recourse.
+Thus, next, we detail the computation of the statistical estimators in Step~3.

-Furthermore, we can conduct validation analyses when Program~\eqref{Prog:transformed} has relatively complete recourse.
-We define $M$ different SAA problems from Program~\eqref{Prog:saa} with $N$ scenarios.
-Moreover, scenarios from distinct SAA problems are independently generated.
-Thus, an unbiased estimator of $\mathbb{E}[v_N]$ is